simon-fritz/MOB/README.md

 MOB stands for the German phrase "Mensch oder Bot" (Human or Bot).
 The application challenges students to detect whether they're chatting with a real person or an AI – testing their intuition and critical thinking in the age of conversational AI.

+**Note**: The application interface and parts of the code documentation are in German, as this project was developed for German-speaking educational environments.

 ## ✨ Features

 - **Room Creation**: Teachers can create virtual rooms and share unique 4-digit codes for students to join.